ToAM90/Tracker/README.md

     Enter the weight (in pounds)?
 172

 172 lbs has been logged for Gary on 2022-03-19
-If a weight is entered for a date that already has a weight tracked, the weight should be overwriten.
+If a weight is entered for a date that already has a weight tracked, the weight should be ***overwriten***.

 When running a report a the user should specify the name of the person for whom the report should be run.
 They should also specify a date range for which the report whould be run.